If you don't see your question answered here, please feel free to contact me at firstname.lastname@example.org

 UWHScores.com is designed to make the lives of tournament directors easier and give players an easy interface to follow their team's progress through the schedule.

-Players can follow the tournament by checking in on anything with internet.
+Players can follow the tournament by checking in from anything with internet.
 The schedule can be filtered a number of different ways from the navigation at the top of the page:

 Filtering the schedule can make it easier for players to focus on the parts of the schedule that matter to them.

 The schedule can further be filtered by day.

 The standings update in real time as the games progress and include tie breakers.
 This way players can better understand where their team stands and what the potential brackets might look like.

 In addition to division, pod and team name, the fields on the standing are: